What is Japanese fabric... what to sew with it?

 2. The color palette

-Japan has developed over time, thanks to its master dyers, many techniques: indigo dyeing, shibori, etc. This artisanal know-how, passed down traditionally from generation to generation, has also been used in industrial techniques; notably during the Meiji era.
+Japan has developed over time, thanks to its master dyers, many techniques: indigo dyeing, shibori, etc. This artisanal know-how, passed down traditionally from generation to generation, has also been used in industrial techniques; especially during the Meiji era.

 The important points respected by Japanese industries are: